Echelix/echelix.agent.hosting/iac/azure/bicep/deployment/README.md

 - **GitHub Issues**: Check the official repositories for known issues and solutions
 - **Azure Documentation**: Comprehensive guides and tutorials
 - **Azure Support**: Professional support options for production issues

-## 📞 Support Contacts

-**For Learning & Development Questions:**

-- Technical Mentorship: Contact your team lead or senior engineer
-- Platform Documentation: Refer to component-specific README files
-- Azure Questions: Use official Microsoft documentation and support channels

-**For Production Issues:**

-- Critical Issues: Follow your organization's incident response procedures
-- Non-Critical Issues: Create tickets in your team's tracking system
-- Enhancement Requests: Contribute to the platform's improvement process

 ---